leonardopivetta/iot_laptiming/README.md

 Passive components:
-- 2 1k Ω resistor
+- 2 1k Ω resistor (could be avoided by using a software serial)
-- 2 2k Ω resistor
+- 2 2k Ω resistor (could be avoided by using a software serial)
 - 3+(*n*) IR transmitter
 - 3+(*n*) IR receiver
 - *n* rgb leds